-- While all-succulent gardens are attractive, start out by working them into your existing landscape.
+- While all-succulent gardens are attractive, start by working them into your existing landscape.
 Discover some of the best companion plants for succulents.

 Traits: These natives of North Africa's Canary Islands prefer more moisture than most succulents.
 Darker ones, like the purple/black Aeonium 'Zwartkop', can tolerate sun more than the lighter varieties.
-Many aeoniums are in the forms of flowers and rosettes, making them especially pretty in container gardens or even cut bouquets or arrangements.
+Many aeoniums are in the form of flowers and rosettes, making them especially pretty in container gardens or even cut bouquets or arrangements.

 - Black Aeonium: Aeonium arboreum 'Zwartkop'

 - Kiwi Aeonium: A. decorum "Kiwi'